 Examples for rules include not drinking during the first course, only addressing each other by surnames, not saying the word “food” while eating it, as well as any other inventive ideas you can come up with.
 Then, every time someone breaks the rule, they have to do a forfeit of your choice!

 Two truths and a lie is a great game to share between friends while you serve up an assortment of delicious delights.
 Fun yet easy games are what you should be opting for.
 Otherwise, you’ll spend half your night in the kitchen cooking or in the living room setting up games.

 Your guests could incorporate the dining experience into this game.
 For example:

 - Truth: This food is amazing

 - Truth: I skipped lunch today to enjoy all of this incredible food

 - Lie: I popped some of the starter in a doggy bag for later.

 The aim is to tease and trick others into thinking the lie is actually a truth, so you need to make it believable!

 Now you’ve got some brilliant dinner party ideas, it’s time to put these helpful tricks and tips into practice by planning your own!
 For more food and drink inspiration, as well as interesting recipe ideas, visit our blog.
-And if you’re hoping to find some premium snacks to serve in between meals, or to accompany your meals, check out our indulgent hampers.
+And if you’re hoping to find some premium snacks to serve in between meals, or to accompany your meals, check out our luxury food hampers.